 Sales Tax – In addition to a vendor’s license, you will also need an Idaho sales tax permit or a temporary sales tax permit.
 A permanent permit can be obtained by completing form IBRS.
 A temporary sales tax permit for one specific event lasting less than 90 days can be printed from the Idaho State Tax Commission’s website.

-Consumer protection – If sales are made door-to-door or at a trade show, fair, festival or similar event, they are considered impulse purchases and the seller must conform with Federal and Idaho Consumer Protection laws.
-Consumers have the right to change their minds and cancel an order or return an item within three business days.
+Consumer protection – If sales are made door-to-door or at a trade show, fair, festival or similar event, they are considered impulse purchases and the seller must conform with federal and Idaho consumer protection laws.
+Consumers have the right to cancel an order or return an item within three business days.
 Your cancellation policy and contact information must be clearly communicated in your contract or on your invoice.
 For details, contact the Idaho Attorney General’s office or visit the Federal Trade Commission’s website.